UFHealth/ufhealth-require-image-alt-tags/README.md

-UFHealth Require Image Alt Tags
+Require Image Alt Tag
 =============

-Require ALT tags for images inserted into content.
+Forces users to add an ALT tag when adding images to WordPress posts and more.

+## Changelog

 ##### 1.0
-* Initial Release of revised plugin
+* Initial Release